‘Princess Bride’ actor bitten by rattlesnake, shares photo of injury - NewsBreak

 Elwes shared a graphic photo of his black and blue finger on Instagram Monday, thanking the staff at Malibu Urgent Care and the Ronald Reagan UCLA Medical Center for caring for him.

 “Am recovering well thanks to all these wonderful folks,” the actor, who played Westley in the 1987 film, wrote .
 Elwes was reportedly airlifted after he was bitten by the rattlesnake while working outside, sources told TMZ .
-The Los Angeles County Fire Department did not immediately return Nexstar’s request for comment.Here’s what Elon Musk says he wants to change about Twitter
+The Los Angeles County Fire Department did not immediately return Nexstar’s request for comment.Lizzo coming to the United Center in October

 Venomous snake bites aren’t very common in Southern California, according to UCI Health .
 For those that are bitten by a venomous snake, such as a rattlesnake, getting to a hospital as fast as possible is crucial.